kmahon37/plex-dvr-waker/README.md

 ```

 ### Monitor Plex library database (interactive mode) <a name="cmdline-monitor"></a>
-You can also monitor the Plex library database in a foreground/interactive console window.
+You can also monitor the Plex library database for changes and automatically refresh the next wakeup time.
+This is what is run hidden in the background when you run the `add-task --monitor` command.
+If you want to, you can also run it in a foreground/interactive console window.
 When run with the `verbose` option, this allows you to see how frequently your Plex library database is changing.
 Based on the frequency, you may want to adjust the `debouce` setting accordingly.

 *Usage:*
 ```